Sitecore-Hackathon/2020-Bee-Ghentle/README.md

 - An event can have multiple sessions attached.
 - Each session Has a title, a field to show how long it would take, a place to put more info in rte and 1 or more speakers.
 - Each speaker can have a short bio & an image.

+3. (Not in image) We also have a subscribe button

+4. (Not in image) We also have a subscribed attendees list

 ![Example of the Event detail page](/documentation/images/EventDetailPage.png)